 Scouter shows metrics about users like the recent user, active user, recent visitor, etc.; services like active service, response time, application profiles, etc.; and resources like memory, CPU, Heap, network usage, connection pools, etc.

 Agents like Java Agent, Host Agent, and MariaDB Agent gather information on JVM performance and profiles metrics, Linux, OSX, etc. Plus, servers keep the performance metrics safe from agents or telegraf.

 Scouter Web API helps get XLogs, counters, profiles, and other performance metrics through HTTP protocol.
 You will find many plugins for sample, alert, counter, and agent.
-Moreover, you’ll get a third-party agent like a pulse-type agent to gather performance metrics of RDS, EC2, ELB in AWS.
+Moreover, you’ll get a third-party agent like a pulse-type agent to gather performance metrics of RDS, EC2, and ELB in AWS.

 Here, you will get low overhead which depends on different factors.
 Low overhead means low microseconds because of the extensive tuning and micro benchmarking of Glowroot.
-Glowroot helps you gather all the root causes related to app performance and fix the issues in real-time.
+Glowroot helps you gather all the root causes related to app performance and fix the issues in real time.

 Glowroot has many features like continuous profiling, trace capture for errors and slow requests, breakdown and percentile chart for response time, SQL capture, MBean attribute charts and capture, configurable alerting, and many more.

 You will also get data on historical rollup with configurable retention, responsive UI, and complete support for async requests.
 Glowroot is tested on many application servers like TomEE, JBoss EAP, Jetty, Payara, WebLogic, WebSphere, Glassfish, Tomcat, etc.